ilevd/hicosql/README.md

 But unfortunately they provide good query composability only on Clojure level.

-Then SQL code base is large, and you want to provide great readability, for example, for DBA's who don't know Clojure you better need something like template language for your SQL than Clojure-like solutions.
+When SQL code base is large, and you want to provide great readability, for example, for DBA's who doesn't know Clojure you better need something like template engine for your SQL than Clojure-like solution.

-So, the idea of this library is to manage SQL like configurations.
+So, the idea of this library is to manage SQL like configuration.
 It will help you if your queries are really big, and they consist of repeatable parts.

 ### Usage
-Each configuration file for HiCoSQL is a YAML file with keys and values that library expand.
+Each configuration file for HiCoSQL is a YAML file with keys and values that library expands.

 For now the library supposed to be used with HugSQL.